osmarks/meme-search-engine/README.md

 ## Features

 They say a picture is worth a thousand words.
-Unfortunately, not all (most?) sets of words can be adequately described by pictures.
+Unfortunately, many (most?) sets of words cannot be adequately described by pictures.
 Regardless, here is a picture.
 You can use a running instance [here](https://mse.osmarks.net/).

 ![Meme Search Engine's frontend.](/demo-image.png)